mbarquin/import-export-legacy/readme.md

         } catch(\Exception $e) {
             // Error handling.
         }

-If imported file is in another encoding, the class can convert it via iconv to another encoding.
-Class has three encoding literals as constants, Import::UTF8 Import::LATIN1 and Import::WINDOWS_OCCI, any encoding iconv literal will be accepted as the iconv command will be encoding the text.
+If imported file is in another encoding, the class can encode it via iconv to another encoding.
+Class has three encoding literals as constants, Import::UTF8 Import::LATIN1 and Import::WINDOWS_OCCI, any encoding iconv literal will be accepted as the iconv command will be encoding the text. setTranscodification($from, $to)

         $oImport = new mbarquin\LegacyFile\Import('./files/contacts.csv', $defArray);
         $oImport->setTranscodification(